jeferrier/gong/README.md

 ```

 ### Updating .ns Config Files
 We recently changed the config scripting language to use Lua.
-If you need help converting your config to the new format, consult the config guide [here]( https://github.com/TimUntersberger/nog/blob/master/config.md) or feel free to post on the [documentation feedback issue](https://github.com/TimUntersberger/nog/issues/106).
+If you need help converting your config to the new format, consult the config guide TODO: link here or feel free to post on the documentation feedback issue TODO: link this.